drhsqlite/fossil-mirror/www/blockchain.md

 Yet, Fossil also has [purge] and [shunning][shun].
 Doesn’t that mean Fossil cannot be a distributed ledger?

-These features remove commits from the repository.
+These features only remove existing commits from the repository.
 If you want a currency analogy, they are ways to burn a paper bill or to melt a [fiat coin][fc] down to slag.
 In a cryptocurrency, you can erase your “wallet” file, effectively destroying money in a similar way.
-You can’t use these features of Fossil to forge new commits or forge a modification to an existing commit.
+These features do not permit forgery of either type described above: you can’t use them to change the value of existing commits (Type 1) or add new commits to the repository (Type 2).

-What if we removed those features from Fossil, creating an append-only variant?
+What if we removed those features from Fossil, creating an append-only Fossil variant?
 Is it a DLT then?
-Arguably still not, because [today’s Fossil is an AP-mode system][fapm] in the [CAP theorem][cap] sense, which means there can be no guaranteed consensus on the content of the ledger at any given time.
+Arguably still not, because [today’s Fossil is an AP-mode system][ctap] in the [CAP theorem][cap] sense, which means there can be no guaranteed consensus on the content of the ledger at any given time.
 If you had an AP-mode accounts receivable system, it could have different bottom-line totals at different sites, because you’ve cast away “C” to get AP-mode operation.

+Because of this, you could still not guarantee that the command “`fossil info tip`” gives the same result everywhere.
+A CA or CP-mode Fossil variant would guarantee that everyone got the same result.
+(Everyone not partitioned away from the majority of the network at any rate, in the CP case.)

 What are the prospects for CA-mode or CP-mode Fossil?
-[We don’t want CA-mode Fossil, but CP-mode could be useful.][fapm]
+[We don’t want CA-mode Fossil][ctca], but [CP-mode could be useful][ctcp].
 Until the latter exists, this author believes Fossil is not a distributed ledger in a technologically defensible sense.